dharmab/skyeye/README.md

 SkyEye is a [Ground Controlled Intercept](https://en.wikipedia.org/wiki/Ground-controlled_interception) (GCI) bot for the flight simulator [Digital Combat Simulator](https://www.digitalcombatsimulator.com) (DCS).
 A GCI bot allows players to request information about the airspace in English using either voice commands or text entry, and to receive answers via verbal speech and text messages.

-SkyEye uses Speech-To-Text and Text-To-Speech technology which runs locally on the same computer as SkyEye.
-No cloud APIs are required.
+SkyEye uses Speech-To-Text and Text-To-Speech technology which can run locally on the same computer as SkyEye.
+No cloud APIs are required, although cloud APIs are optionally supported.
 It works with any DCS mission, singleplayer or multiplayer.
 No special scripting or mission editor setup is required.
 You can run it for less than a nickel per hour on a cloud server, or run it on a PC in your home.

 SkyEye is production ready software.
 It is used by the [Flashpoint Levant](https://limakilo.net/) public server and a number of private squadrons.